Chart Patterns

 Triangles: The Battle of Bulls and Bears

-Triangles are continuation patterns that can signify accumulation or distribution depending on the direction of the market trend preceding them.
-They are classified into three types: ascending, descending, and symmetrical.
+Triangle pattern formations are continuation patterns.
+They can show accumulation or distribution depending on the trend before them.
+There are three types: ascending, descending, and symmetrical.

-• Descending triangles are bearish patterns with a flat bottom and a downward-sloping top, indicating that sellers are more aggressive as the price makes lower highs.
+• Descending triangles are bearish patterns with a flat bottom and a downward-sloping top.
+They suggest sellers are more aggressive as the price makes lower highs.

-• Symmetrical triangles show a period of consolidation before the price is likely to breakout in the direction of the previous trend.
+• Symmetrical triangles show a period of consolidation.
+The price is likely to break out in the direction of the previous trend.

-The breakout should be accompanied by an increase in volume, and the price target is typically calculated by measuring the base of the triangle and projecting that distance from the point of breakout.
+The breakout should come with an increase in volume.
+The price target is usually found by measuring the base of the triangle and projecting that distance from the breakout point.

 If a symmetrical triangle has a base of ₹200 and the breakout occurs at ₹1800, the target price in the case of an upward breakout would be ₹2000 (₹1800 + ₹200).